blockchainofthings/CatenisAPIClientCpp/README.md

 ### Logging (storing) a message to the blockchain

-Use a pre-created method option.
+Use the pre-created method option.

 ```shell
 ctnApiClient.logMessage(message, response_data, options);